Chrome 57 Limits Background Tabs Usage To 1% Per CPU Core

 For example, slack changes the tab title and icon when an event happens, like a new message.
 Gmail updates the title to show how many messages you have.
 These are reasonable use cases.

+And don't forget my epic cookie clicker run, which I've left in some background tab somewhere for well over a year now!

 What happens to notifications?
-(Score:2)
+(Score:3)

 I'm using facebook and google hangouts to communicate with people.
 Since I don't want to install applications, I use them as browser tabs.
 Does this mean I will no longer get noticed when someone messages me?